Goat Cheese Balls

-Little heavenly bites of Goat Cheese, Bacon, and Pistachio Truffles paired with Sauvignon Blanc will elevate your next tailgating party.
+Little heavenly bites of Mini Goat Cheese Balls with bacon and pistachio will elevate your next tailgating party.

 - 8 ounces creamy goat cheese, softened